 By Pension and Benefits Editorial Staff

-The Employee Benefits Security Administration (EBSA) has released its regulatory agenda for Fall 2018, which outlines regulations that have been selected for review or development during the next year.
+The Employee Benefits Security Administration (EBSA) has released its regulatory agenda for Spring 2019, which outlines regulations that have been selected for review or development during the next year.

 Final rule stage.
 Among the items in EBSA’s final rule stage are:

 - rulemaking that would examine whether, and how, to amend the “abandoned plan” regulations by expanding the scope of individuals entitled to be a “qualified termination administrator” (QTA).

 - amendment of regulations concerning the filing of apprenticeship and training plan notices and top hat plan statements to substitute electronic filing for regular mail or hand delivery.